 Best bang-for-your-buck hotel

-The iconic Fairmont Hamilton Princess, known as the Pink Palace, is one of the oldest hotels on the island; the Bermudian owners are finishing up over $100 million in renovations to freshen up this grande dame.
-The upgrades include an infinity pool, a complete overhaul of all guest rooms, a new spa wing and marina, and a restaurant from celeb chef Marcus Samuelsson—which I can personally say is one of the most creative culinary experiences on the island.
+The iconic Fairmont Hamilton Princess, known as the Pink Palace, is one of the oldest hotels on the island; the Bermudian owners have spent over $100 million on renovations to freshen up this grande dame.
+The upgrades include an infinity pool, a complete overhaul of all guest rooms, a new spa wing and marina, and a restaurant from celeb chef Marcus Samuelsson that is one of the most creative culinary experiences on the island.
 The hotel is right in town, so it’s a quick walk to shops and restaurants, and you can take a free ferry to the Fairmont Southampton if you want some beach time.
-My guests receive a room upgrade (if available), free breakfast, and a $100 resort credit.

 Restaurant the locals love

-Tom Moore’s Tavern.
-I have been going to Tom Moore’s since I was a child, and I love the charming ambiance of this seventeenth-century private home, with its cedar walls and fireplaces in the various dining rooms.
-Closed for many years, it was reopened by Italian partners Bruno Fiocca and Franco Bortoli in 1985, and today it’s one of the most popular restaurants in the St. Georges area.
-Seafood is its specialty; I always order the local rockfish when it’s on the menu.
+Tom Moore’s Tavern is housed inside a seventeenth-century private home; the cedar walls and fireplaces in the various dining rooms give it a charming ambiance.
+Closed for many years, it was reopened by Italian partners Bruno Fiocca and Franco Bortoli in 1985, and today it’s one of the most popular restaurants in the St. Georges area; the seafood is a highlight.

 A trip to Bermuda is not complete without sampling the national dish: fish chowder.
 It’s on every menu, and chefs compete for the best-tasting recipe.
 There must be whole pieces of fish, and the stock has to be rich and full, with a splash of Bermuda’s indigenous seasonings: dark rum and sherry pepper (a staple sauce made of pequin peppers and sherry).
 Hamilton’s Lobster Pot wins the award for best fish chowder nearly every year.